seastan/lotr-lcg-set-generator/README.md

   - `offline_mode`: use a cached spreadsheet when possible (true or false)

-Also, see `configuration.release.yaml` for another configuration example.
+See `configuration.release.yaml` for a configuration example.

 **Usage**